RamonBerlin/DCI-Project_Hangman/README.md

 - To start the game run the index.html file.
 - The entries are made via a pop-up window.
 - To exit the game early, type `exit`.
-- To replay the game, press F5 in the internet browser.
+- To replay the game, press the `F5` key in the internet browser.

 DE:
 ## DCI_JS_Project-Hangman